 Our work through to submission of the application can be completed within day, or faster if necessary.
 Obtaining probate normally takes about a month from submission of the application in simple cases.

-We will provide you with the proper tax form, check your completion of that tax form, produce the oath necessary for you to swear, collate the other documents required, submit all the documents to the Court and then deal with the Court’s enquiries through to grant.
+We will provide you with the proper tax form, check your completion of that tax form, produce the statement of truth, collate the other documents required, submit all the documents to the Court and then deal with the Court’s enquiries through to grant.

-Our fee for obtaining the Grant of Probate, completion of the appropriate tax forms and administration of the estate is generally 1% of the estate.
-This may vary depending on the assets held within the estate.
+Where we administer the probate itself, our fee for obtaining the Grant of Probate, completion of the appropriate tax forms and administration of the estate is generally 1% of the estate (net, plus VAT) plus the applicable Government grant fee (see above).
+Our fee may vary depending on the assets held within the estate.

 If you have any questions or require any further information, please don’t hesitate to Contact Us.